Luka-Barkovic/travel_website/README.md

 # Travel_Website
-This one page simple website was recreated from Easy Tutorials Udemy course
+This travel website was recreated from Easy Tutorials Udemy course

 Check project on the link bellow: